shivamvijaywargi/Netflix-2020-Landing-Page-Clone/README.md

 ## This is how Netflix Landing page looked as of 20 June 2020.

-## Do note this is not an exact replica but how I liked it to be
+## Do note this is not an exact replica but how I liked it to be with somethings that I could not replicate for now.

 # Disclaimer